koxudaxi/datamodel-code-generator/docs/jsonschema.md

 # Generate from JsonSchema

-The codegen generate pydantic models from JsonSchema
+The codegen generate pydantic models from JSON Schema

 ## Example